-STEP 1: DESCRIPTION OF PARTIES & TRANSACTION Name of individual or organization entering into transaction with TNC: Legal identity of individual or organization entering into transaction with TNC (select one): Individual For-Profit Organization Non-Profit Organization "Organization" includes a for profit corporation, partnership, trust, estate, joint venture, limited liability corporation, professional corporation, an unincorporated entity, a foundation, public board, commission, 501(c)(3) or other charitable organization.
-Type of Transaction (select one): Contract for Services Purchase Order Real Estate Transaction □ Grant Agreement □ Licensing Agreement □ Other If you selected "Other" or "Real Estate," include description here (for real estate, describe property, size, and type of deal (sale, gift, lease, etc.)):

-SI STEP 2: DEFINITIONS & QUESTIONS (Complete only the section relevant to your organization) (1) TNC Key Employees and Board of Directors: Please refer to the attached list of Key Employees and me Directors (includes individuals who have left relevant TNC positions within the past five (5) years). embers of Boa ard of (2) TNC Trustee: Individuals serving as a Trustee or Advisor to TNC.
+STEP 1: DESCRIPTION OF PARTIES & TRANSACTION Name of individual or organization entering into transaction with TNC: Legal identity of individual or organization entering into transaction with TNC (select one): ☐ Individual ☐ For-Profit Organization ☐ Non-Profit Organization ☐ For-Profit Organization ganization" includes a for profit corporation, partnership, trust, estate, joint ventu idation, public board, commission, 501(c)(3) or other charitable organization. ure, limited liability corporation, professional corporation, an unincorporated en tity, a Туј pe of Transaction (select one): □ Contract for Services □ Purchase Order □ Real Estate Transaction □ Other If you selected "Other" or "Real Estate," include description here (for real estate, describe property, size, and type of deal (sale, gift, lease, etc.)): ST EP 2: DEFINITIONS & QUESTIONS (Complete only the section relevant to your organization on) (1) 1) TNC Key Employees and Board of Directors: Please refer to the attached list of Key Employees and members of Board of Directors (includes individuals who have left relevant TNC positions within the past five (5) years). ard of (2) 2) TNC Trustee: Individuals serving as a Trustee or Advisor to TNC.
 (3) (3) Substantial Contributors: Individuals or organizations who have made total aggregate contributions to TNC of (i) ≥ US \$5 million during the current fiscal year or (ii) ≥ US \$25 million within the last five (5) fiscal years.
 Fiscal years run from July 1st through June 30th.
-(4) Family Members and Close Relatives: Family members of any individual listed above, such as spouse, do sibling, child, dependent, other progeny and ancestors. omestic partne er, parent, SE SECTION 1.
+(4) Family Members and Close Relatives: Family members of any individual listed above, such as spouse, domestic partner, parent, sibling, child, dependent, other progeny and ancestors.
+SECTION 1.
 INDIVIDUALS (explain any "yes" answers in Step 3): Yes No a.
-Are you now, or have you been in the last five (5) fiscal years, (i) a TNC "Key Employee" or (ii) a member of the TNC Board of Directors? b. b.
+Are you now, or have you been in the last five (5) fiscal years, (i) a TNC "Key Employee" or (ii) a member of the TNC Board of Directors? b. o.
 Are you now, or have you been in the last twelve (12) months, (i) a TNC Employee, (ii) a Chapter Trustee, or (iii) a member of a Country Program Advisory Council or a similar advisory group?
-C. Are you a Substantial Contributor to TNC? d. ·
+C. c.
+Are you a Substantial Contributor to TNC? d.
+I. To your knowledge, are you a family member or close relative of any individual identified in paragraphs a, b, or c above?